TheGoldenMinion/3DEngine/README.md

 # 3DEngine
-A 3D engine written in JavaScript.
+A 3D engine (raycaster; close enough) written in JavaScript.
+It started out as an engine, but right now I'm trying to build into a game where you deliver chicken nuggets.